SmokinCaterpillar/blog/iotchain/iotchain.md

 Of course, quantity of math may not always be a good metric for judging tech publications.
 Maybe the whitepaper can convey their genius setup even without any rigorous math and, no kidding, double line spacing.
 Yet, they start off wasting 8 of their 27 precious pages on describing how big the market of IoT devices will most likely grow in the coming years and a very, very broad sketch of Bitcoin and Blockchains.

 Next, they give a very rough overview of their systems' potential layout.
-They want to combine the practical Byzantine fault tolerance algorithm, of which variants are applied by renowned coins such as Stellar or Ripple, with a directed acyclic graph (DAG) structure as utilized by IOTA.
+They want to combine the [practical Byzantine fault tolerance algorithm](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.127.6130), of which variants are applied by renowned coins such as Stellar or Ripple, with a directed acyclic graph (DAG) structure as utilized by IOTA.
 The details of the combination of the technologies, however, are apparently left as an exercise to the reader.

 ### The Team and Community

-Following the LinkedIn profiles listed on their [website](https://iotchain.io/) is not the most insightful endeavour either.
+Following the LinkedIn profiles listed on their [website](https://iotchain.io/) is not the most insightful endeavor either.
 The profiles of the CEO as well as CTO are rather dim.
 At least their CFO has some skill endorsements.
 Hence, most likely cash flow won't be a problem for them.

 Moreover, the [community on BitcoinTalk](https://bitcointalk.org/index.php?topic=2612309.0) resembles an abandoned desert ghost town.
 It lists only 3 pages for *the* IOTA of China?!